Maltz Jupiter Theatre: Origins

 The theatre was originally founded in 1979 as the Burt Reynolds Dinner Theater, owned and operated by the namesake actor.
 During the Dinner Theater's operating years, 1979-1996, it featured more celebrity performers than any other arts venue in Palm Beach County, including the opening season's Vanities (starring Sally Field, Tyne Daly, and Gail Strickland).
 Reynolds performed in three shows, directed others, and worked alongside stars such as Martin Sheen, Sarah Jessica Parker, and others.

 Reynolds later renamed the building the Burt Reynolds Jupiter Theatre.
 He established an on-site program at the Burt Reynolds Institute for Theatre Training, where students were taught classes by celebrity performers, including Liza Minnelli and Charles Nelson Reilly.

 1989-2000

-In 1989, Reynolds leased the playhouse to Richard Atkins, who ran operations until 1996.
+In 1989, Reynolds leased the playhouse to Richard C. Akins, who ran operations until 1996.
 He sold the theater to Otto Divosta that year, who leased it to the Carousel Dinner Theatre.
 Divosta sold the theatre in 1999 to Bud Paxson, who donated it to the Christ Fellowship Church in the same year.